astronomer/astro-provider-anyscale/README.md

     "sample_anyscale_job_workflow",
     default_args=default_args,
-    description="A DAG to interact with Anyscale triggered manually", schedule_interval=None,  # This DAG is not scheduled, only triggered manually catchup=False,
+    description="A DAG to interact with Anyscale triggered manually", schedule=None,  # This DAG is not scheduled, only triggered manually catchup=False,
 )